-Looking for a home renovation that will increase your property value, provide an interesting design focal point in your interior design, and add more light and natural beauty to your home, all rolled into one?
-You’ve come to the right place!
-If you expect a lot from your window replacement project, a floor to ceiling layout may be precisely what you’ve been searching for.
+Looking for a home renovation that will increase your property value, provide an interesting design focal point in your interior design, and add more light and natural beauty to your home?
+A floor-to-ceiling layout may be precisely the window replacement project you’ve been searching for.

-Some views are just too beautiful to be interrupted by fussy frames or unnecessary wall space.
-A floor-to-ceiling window wall offers fantastic panoramic vistas right from the living room sofa.
-They look fantastic facing a tranquil garden, large pool, or other showy landscaping feature, giving your space an approachable luxury feel and flooding your interiors with natural light.
+Some views are just too beautiful to be interrupted by frames or unnecessary wall space.
+A floor to ceiling window wall offers panoramic vistas right from the living room sofa.
+They’re especially ideal when facing a tranquil garden, large pool, or other showy landscaping feature, giving your space a luxury feel and flooding your interiors with natural light.

-Since these windows must be configured to your home’s specifications and measurements, it can be difficult to pinpoint an exact cost for this product before you engage a professional.
+Since these windows must be configured to your home’s specifications and measurements, it can be difficult to pinpoint an exact window wall cost before you engage a professional.
 However, as a ballpark estimate, expect to spend somewhere between $700 to $1,600 per linear foot.
-The frame and glazing that you choose will also factor into the costs, and going with energy efficient materials like insulated frames and low-E coatings can definitely drive up the final price.
+The window frame and glazing that you choose will also factor into the costs, and going with energy-efficient materials like insulated frames and low-E coatings can definitely drive up the final price.
 However, when you replace a large part of your home’s structure with glass, the efficiency of your materials becomes imperative.
 Otherwise, your monthly energy expenditures could become really unreasonable.

-Thankfully, large windows and energy efficient materials are both highly desirable features right now, so your return on investment will likely rate pretty high for these installations.
+Thankfully, large windows and energy-efficient window materials are both highly desirable features right now, so your return on investment will likely rate pretty high for these installations.
 And if you love this look but can’t stomach the price, you can get a similar effect for cheap by installing a large sliding glass door.

-Installing a window wall is a huge undertaking, though—it can mean renegotiating the structural integrity of your home and reduced energy efficiency, among other concerns.
+Installing a window wall is quite an undertaking since it can mean renegotiating the structural integrity of your home and reduced energy efficiency, among other concerns.
 An easier way to get this look is to instead install a bank of several windows.
 For instance, in the photo above, multiple accent windows flank a large picture window, adding up to an outstanding modernist take on the living room.

-Window dealers generally consider cathedral windows to be a custom shape—therefore, you’ll typically have to pay a bit more upfront for these pieces.
+Window dealers generally consider cathedral windows to be a custom shape; therefore, you’ll typically have to pay a bit more upfront for these pieces.
 However, the final price of this window design largely depends on how customized you want it to be.
-You may need to visit a luxury window seller or custom frame builder that can help you design a window tto meet your exact specifications.
-That typically drives up the cost, since these windows cannot be mass produced in a factory.
+You may need to visit a luxury window seller or custom frame builder that can help you design a window to meet your exact specifications.
+That typically drives up the cost, since these windows cannot be mass-produced in a factory.
 In fact, a very intricate piece may cost as much as $10,000.